ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/course-notes.md

 2. **Select relevant data:** Identify and gather appropriate data from various sources, considering cost and quality.
 3. **Preprocess data:** Clean and prepare data by handling errors, inconsistencies, and missing values.
 4. **Transform data:** Reduce the number of attributes, aggregate or transform variables as needed.
-5. **Store data:** Ensure secure and efficient storage for easy access and manipulation.
-6. **Mine data:** Apply data analysis methods, including visualization and machine learning algorithms.
+5. **Mine data:** Apply data analysis methods, including visualization and machine learning algorithms.
-7. **Evaluate results:** Assess the effectiveness of the data mining process, test predictive capabilities, and gather stakeholder feedback.
+6. **Evaluate results:** Assess the effectiveness of the data mining process, test predictive capabilities, and gather stakeholder feedback.

-8. **Iterate and improve:** Refine the process based on evaluation and feedback to achieve better results.
+**Iterate and improve:** Refine the process based on evaluation and feedback to achieve better results.

 ## Deep Learning and Machine Learning